mrseanryan/windows-scripts/git/git-notes.md

 git cherry-pick {commit-hash}

 git push

+## staging/unstaging chunks (like in sourcetree)

+// add chunks like sourcetree
+git add -p

+// remove chunks like sourcetree git co -p

 ### reset - if you are in a mess:

 // problem: rebasing results in merge conflicts in other's commits